ooexiaoo/onlinegarden/src/site/notes/Python Basics/27 - Exercise 3.md

 play_game(questions)
 ```

-This was harder that it looked so, I took help from chatGPT to get this.
+This was harder that it looked so, I took help from ChatGPT to get this.